CBroemse/SimilaritYWriter20/README.md

                          :

    PartI:
-   Transform data into hexagon and write to 'zooSvg.svg'.
+   transform data into hexagon and write to 'zooSvg.svg'

-   A ptc function is nubbed ' nubbed
+   a ptc function is nubbed

                            *Colored_2_3_5_Counter20> nub (ptc6 10)
 [[22.77992277992278,14.338235294117647,6.296691568836714],[10.03861003861004,0.0,25.233644859813086],[10.03861003861004,26.470588235294116,6.296691568836714]]

                            *Colored_2_3_5_Counter20> fofina2 foBrad 1 3
-   A geometric tansformation of ptc data in a 2d hexagon using 'Busschop-Bradley's method.
+   A geometric transformation of ptc data in a 2d hexagon using 'Busschop-Bradley's method.
    The result is a Svg plot with ptc data on screen.
 Three different functions help to retrieve, observe and to manipulate the coordinate points of a ptc function.